So, you’ve got a trip to Europe on the horizon, eh? Wondering what size backpack for Europe is best?

 It has a compressible outer shell.
 So it’s a packing cube in backpack form.
 It’s 20L at the start but can expand to 30L.

-But, it also has specific compartments for clothes, shoes, computers, and other devices/essentials.
-Organization is a key part of the Nomatic pack, and it does a fantastic job organizing your items.
+But it also has specific compartments for clothes, shoes, computers, and other devices/essentials.
+Organization is a key part of the Nomatic pack and does a fantastic job organizing your items.

 You can buy the Nomatic Travel Backpack here.

-Best travel backpack for European travel (with a day pack/bag)
+Best backpacks for European travel (with a day pack/bag)